josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/02_bchn-upgrade.md

 In **Terminal**, run the following command.
 Be sure to:

-- Replace **<directory-of-wallet-backup\>** with the name of the directory where we saved the wallet backup file to earlier.
+- Replace **<WALLET-BACKUP-DIRECTORY\>** with the name of the directory where we saved the wallet backup file to earlier.
-- Replace **<new-version-number\>** with the version number of our new Bitcoin Cash Node installation.
+- Replace **<NEW-VERSION-NUMBER\>** with the version number of our new Bitcoin Cash Node installation.
-- Replace **<blockchain-data-directory\>** with the name of our directory containing the downloaded blockchain data in our previous Bitcoin Cash Node installation.
+- Replace **<BLOCKCHAIN-DATA-DIRECTORY\>** with the name of our directory containing the downloaded blockchain data in our previous Bitcoin Cash Node installation.

-`sudo mv <directory-of-wallet-backup> bitcoin-cash-node-<new-version-number>/<blockchain-data-directory>`
+`sudo mv <WALLET-BACKUP-DIRECTORY> bitcoin-cash-node-<NEW-VERSION-NUMBER>/<BLOCKCHAIN-DATA-DIRECTORY>`

 ## Run the newer version of Bitcoin Cash Node

 Now that we've moved the blockchain data to the newer version of Bitcoin Cash Node, let's run the software.

 To start the Bitcoin Cash Node software, run the following command in **Terminal**.
-Be sure to replace **<new-version-number\>** with the version number that matches the package you downloaded.
+Be sure to replace **<NEW-VERSION-NUMBER\>** with the version number that matches the package you downloaded.

-`sudo bitcoin-cash-node-<new-version-number>/bin/bitcoin-qt`
+`sudo bitcoin-cash-node-<NEW-VERSION-NUMBER>/bin/bitcoin-qt`

 You will be greeted with a **Welcome** window.
 The directory shown here will likely be pointing to the previous directory, which we've moved to the newer Bitcoin Cash Node directory.
 ![Bitcoin Cash Node welcome screen](https://github.com/josh-wong/bitcoin-cash-node-on-raspberry-pi/blob/main/docs/assets/screenshots/upgrade_bitcoin_cash_node_welcome.png?raw=true)